myrrlyn/oeuvre/orsinium-and-orcs-after-warp-in-west.html.md

 there can bash metal and make it come out strong.
 Both may be used, but neither is trusted in the house.

-By the time the Blades agent ventured forth to the Iliac Bay, a leader had risen among the Orcs.
+By the time the Blades Agent ventured forth to the Iliac Bay, a leader had risen among the Orcs.
 Gortwog gro-Nagorm unified his people and managed to reforge Orsinium (Aldmeri word for Pariah Town).
 Gortwog was contending with the kingdoms of High Rock and Hammerfell to have Orsinium become a kingdom in its